-Services that are covered for you What you must pay when you get these services • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services \$265 copay per one way trip for • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Medicare-covered ground ambulance services.
+Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$290 copay per one way trip for Medicare-covered ground ambulance services.
 Prior authorization may be required for fixed wing aircraft and non-emergent transportation.
-The cost-share is not waived if you are admitted for Inpatient hospital care. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$265 copay per one way trip for Medicare-covered air ambulance services.
+The cost-share is not waived if you are admitted for Inpatient hospital care. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$290 copay per one way trip for Medicare-covered air ambulance services.
 Prior authorization may be required for fixed wing aircraft and non-emergent transportation.
 The cost-share is not waived if you are admitted for Inpatient hospital care.
-Annual routine physical exam \$0 copay for an annual routine Annual physical exam includes examination of the heart, lung, abdominal and neurological systems, as well as a hands-on examination of the body (such as head, neck and extremities) and detailed medical/family history, in addition to services included in the Annual Wellness Visit. physical exam.
+Annual routine physical exam Annual physical exam includes examination of the heart, lung, abdominal and neurological systems, as well as a hands-on examination of the body (such as head, neck and extremities) and detailed medical/family history, in addition to services included in the Annual Wellness Visit. \$0 copay for an annual routine physical exam.

 Services that are covered for you What you must pay when you get these services Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months One diagnostic mammogram as medically necessary There is no coinsurance, copayment, or deductible for covered screening mammograms. \$0 copay for one diagnostic mammogram as medically necessary.
-Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-Prior Authorization may be required. \$30 copay for Medicare-covered cardiac rehabilitation services.
+Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months One diagnostic mammogram as medically necessary There is no coinsurance, copayment, or deductible for covered screening mammograms. \$0 copay for one diagnostic One diagnostic manimogram as medically necessary mammogram as medically necessary.
+Prior Authorization may be required.
+Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order. \$45 copay for Medicare-covered cardiac rehabilitation services.